 The 2018 drilling at Katty showed the mineralization was related to the Katty Structure is parallel to the Diva Structure and dips to the northeast.
 Copper mineralization is localized in the structure as well as extending out into specific zones with the host volcanic rocks.
 The Katty structure can be traced to the northwest forming the northern limit of the Adriana magnetic anomaly.
 The mineralization on surface extends to the southeast and remains open at depth.
-Detailed surface mapping 1:5,000, accompanied by geophysical interpretation will delineate new drill holes for the 2020 drill program.
+Detailed surface mapping 1:5,000, will aid to delineate new drill holes for the 2020 drill program.